fernandobelotto/aigh/README.md

 ## License 📄

-This project is licensed under the MIT License.
-See the `LICENSE` file for details (if one exists) or check `package.json`.
+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.